The Edge is a 6-10 week summer mission trip for young adults.

-You will work alongside field workers, learn a new language and culture, and grow in your understanding of God, yourself and His call on your life.
+You will work alongside long-term field workers; learn a new language and culture; and grow in your understanding of God, yourself, and his call on your life.

-Tell the students to give up their small ambitions and come eastward to preach the gospel of Christ.Francis Xavier (First know missionary to Japan)
+Tell the students to give up their small ambitions and come eastward to preach the gospel of Christ.

 Physically setting foot in Japan is still the best way for you to get to know us (and for us to get to know you), the country, and its people.
-For this reason, our teams in Japan require a survey trip for anyone interested in coming here long-term.
+For this reason, our teams in Japan require a survey trip for anyone interested in coming here long term.

 Every Pioneer, whether single or married, takes a survey trip that lasts from two to three weeks.
 Though it seems like a large expense and time commitment, Pioneers views the trip as an integral part of training and preparation for going.